-Prior to the Asian crisis, the Philippines had undergone a period of financial liberalization, coupled with rapid financial deepening.
-122 The changes appear to have come too fast for supervision to remain fully effective.
-Hence, although the financial condition of the Philippine banking system in terms of capital adequacy was better than several of the neighboring countries, the corporate sector was more resilient, and the real estate boom less pronounced, there were notable weaknesses in the financial sector around the time of the crisis.
-123 The bank or of a new institution incorporated locally.
-On average, foreign equity is about one-fifth of total equity for universal banks, 13 percent for nonexpanded commercial banks, and negligible in the case of thrift and rural banks.
-121
+Prior to the Asian crisis, the Philippines had undergone a period of financial liberalization, coupled with rapid financial deepening.122 The changes appear to have come too fast for supervision to remain fully effective.
+Hence, although the financial condition of the Philippine banking system in terms of capital adequacy was better than several of the neighboring countries, the corporate sector was more resilient, and the real estate boom less pronounced, there were notable weaknesses in the financial sector around the time of the crisis.123 The

-&lt;sup>118Universal and nonexpanded commercial banks are jointly referred to as the commercial banks.
+118Universal and nonexpanded commercial banks are jointly referred to as the commercial banks.

-&lt;sup>119In June 1996, the government had reduced its ownership in Philippine National Bank from 100 percent to 45.6 percent.
+119In June 1996, the government had reduced its ownership in Philippine National Bank from 100 percent to 45.6 percent.
 The stock in private hands is widely dispersed.

-&lt;sup>120Foreign banks are not authorized to open more than six branches or to borrow from head offices more than \$4 for every \$1 of domestically held capital.
+120Foreign banks are not authorized to open more than six branches or to borrow from head offices more than \$4 for every \$1 of domestically held capital.

-&lt;sup>121Legislation pending before Congress as of mid-1999 would allow for full foreign ownership of distressed banks.
+121Legislation pending before Congress as of mid-1999 would allow for full foreign ownership of distressed banks.

-&lt;sup>122Earlier banking sector measures included significant government assistance to resolve a banking crisis in the early and mid-1980s and a recapitalization of the central bank in 1993.
+122Earlier banking sector measures included significant government assistance to resolve a banking crisis in the early and mid-1980s and a recapitalization of the central bank in 1993.

-&lt;sup>123In contrast to other Asian countries, property demand was flat during 1989-94 and in early 1997; the office vacancy rate was only 2 percent.
+123In contrast to other Asian countries, property demand was flat during 1989-94 and in early 1997; the office vacancy rate was only 2 percent.
 In early 1997, the Bangko Sentral ng Pilipinas took steps to limit bank lending for real estate purposes.